COVID-19 hospitalizations tick up to highest level since late January

 “When we’re seeing more people in the hospital, there’s a greater chance that the people that survived – which is still the great majority – are going to have longer-term consequences, and we’re still having deaths,” Chapman said.

-CRMC has also been seeing a higher rate of COVID-19 hospitalizations among younger people, which aligns with what medicals officials nationwide have reported as more elderly people receive COVID-19 vaccines.
+CRMC has also been seeing a higher rate of COVID-19 hospitalizations among younger people, which aligns with what medical officials nationwide have reported as more elderly people receive COVID-19 vaccines.

 “We still have the older population, there’s no question, but we certainly have seen more people in the 30-to-60 (year old) range than we did before,” Chapman said.